 - The cycleway crosses from the south to north side of Beach Road at the Te Taou Crescent intersection with traffic lights for cyclists to cross diagonally.

-This cycleway is physically separated from traffic, providing a safe and convenient route for people on bikes to access the city centre.
+The Beach Road two-way cycleway is physically separated from traffic, providing a safe and convenient route for people on bikes to access the city centre.

-The Beach Road two-way cycleway is a flagship cycling project that forms an important link in the Auckland Cycle Network.
+It was a flagship cycling project that formed an important link in the Auckland Cycle Network.

 - Overtake slower moving cyclists on the right and only when the way is clear.